 With abundant scenic natural beauty and many opportunities to view rare historic sites, Colorado is one of our country’s most popular tourist destinations.
-With that in mind, I sponsored legislation to establish a Chimney Rock National Monument (H.R.
+With that in mind, I sponsored legislation in the 112th Congress to establish a Chimney Rock National Monument (H.R.
 2621), which passed the House with unanimous consent.
 In addition to preserving and protecting the site’s historical and cultural treasures, the national monument designation will give Chimney Rock the prestige and protection it deserves and elevate it to a status that will increase exposure to the region and generate tourism—creating a potential economic boost for the surrounding communities, generating needed jobs.

 Increased trade opportunities translate to new jobs for much of rural Colorado.
 On October 12, 2011, I joined my House colleagues in passing three pending free trade agreements.
 The U.S. International Trade Commission estimates that the three trade agreements combined would increase U.S. exports by $13 billion — andh for every $1 billion in U.S. exports; an estimated 6,000 jobs are created, including 500 in Colorado.

 Along with my staff, I continue to work with the Mexican Consulate to increase Colorado agriculture exports, most notably potatoes, into Mexico, which could lead to new jobs for Colorado.
 Additionally, I have held a number of Trade Expo events in the 3rd District to help Colorado small businesses navigate complex trade rules and regulations and increase exports, creating new job opportunities.

 In addition to legislative efforts, I have sponsored ten pro-jobs events in the 3rd District, and held more than 49 town hall meetings in the 112th Congress.